bouceka/rescue-us/README.md

 dotnet new webapi -o SearchService
 ```

 For our development, we will use Docker Compose where we will spin our database and RabbitMQ.
-We can spin docker-compose with the following command `docker-compose` -f docker-compose.yml up`.
+We can spin docker-compose with the following command `docker-compose -f docker-compose.yml up`.

+## docker-compose.yml

 ```yml
 version: '3.4'